ICR-Services/Antibody-Facility/README.md

 ## Acknowledgement
-We acknowledge the {Antibody facility} at The Institute of Cancer Research for providing Antibody facility.
+We acknowledge the Antibody facility at The Institute of Cancer Research for providing Antibody facility.
 Their support was instrumental in achieving the results presented in this paper. (http://zenodo.org/)

 ---